 The Carrabelle History Museum is a project of the local non-profit organization, Carrabelle CARES.
 It started as an idea of the Carrabelle Waterfront Partnership found in their document, "Charting the Course for the Carrabelle Waterfront: A Vision Plan".
 It is sponsored by the Carrabelle History Society and the City of Carrabelle with support from the Franklin County Tourist Development Council with a community partnership from the Franklin County Public Library.
 Our museum is located in the Old Carrabelle City Hall.
 It opened in April of 2009.

-An anchor historical building in the heart of our historical downtown.
 The museum has 4 rooms to display its collections, a workroom/office for the volunteers to process the incoming artifacts and a nice long hallway for special seasonal displays.
 The City conducted its business here for 75 years.
 It was named in honor of the local brick mason who created each block and brick with hand-crafted local materials.
 It was built in 1933 during the Depression as a work program to employ locals.
 The structure is a two story brick vernacular style of that period.
 Mr. Justiss is often called the "Father of Carrabelle" since he built over 119 businesses and homes throughout the 1930's when the town was rebuilt at its current location after being ravaged by storms and fires.
 We are gradually rehabilitating the building with the help of the City and the Florida Department of State, Division of Historical Resources.
 The building has undergone extensive restorations and the museum plans to expand into the newly refinished upstairs exhibit area very soon.

 Carrabelle’s Old City Hall wins a 2020 Florida Preservation Award